-C. diff is a very dangerous bacteria.
+It’s a very dangerous type of bacteria.
 Serious complications from C. diff can include:

 - toxic megacolon